-Give every student two strips of paper (from Blackline Master 1) and a brad fastener.
+Give every student two strips of paper (from Blackline Master 1) and a brad fastener (or use an online angle demonstrator tool).
 Model making an angle demonstrator.
 Place one strip on top of the other so the two dots are aligned.
 Put a fastener through the two dots so the parts can open and close like a mouth.
 (Directions are also in the Student Book, p.
 3.)
 Show students how to use the angle demonstrator by holding it against an angle (for example, the corner of the board); trace the inside lines of the angle demonstrator onto a piece of paper.
 Tell students they will use their angle demonstrators in the Initial Assessment and again in a later lesson.